The Wash Podcast: Manual Handwashing 101

 Again, the reason for that is that, first of all, I don't want that in my sink for the simple fact that.
 All that heavy soil and debris could be a potential food source for pathogens.
 When you turn on manual sinks or automated washers you splash a little bit of water, you could be splashing pathogens back up.

 We don't want to do that.
 We want to protect the hand as best we can.
 So we want to look at this thing is how can I avoid risk?
 So my methodology is use a paper towel, remove those soils and debris, and then I would prefer to go to an automated hand washer at that time.

 Abigail: All right, Paul, thank you so much for joining me today to talk about manual hand hygiene.
 As you guys know, we do try to be a resource for you guys at your facility.
 So we will have different manual, hand hygiene resources, including hand-washing posters and things down below that you can go over and download.
 We will also go over and provide a link to our Employee Hygiene Toolbox there we actually have a whole module all about hand washing and how to create a hand-washing culture at your facility so check that out and we will see you on the next episode.

 This podcast is brought to you by Meritech, the leader in automated employee hygiene.
 Meritech offers a complete line of fully-automated hygiene equipment that provides the only clinically-validated, technology-based approach to human hygiene in the world.
-Meritech’s line of CleanTech® Automated Handwashing Stations perform a fully-automated 12-second hand wash, sanitize and rinse cycle, removing over 99.9% of dangerous pathogens while using 75% less water than manual handwashing.
+Meritech’s line of CleanTech® Automated Handwashing Stations perform a fully-automated 12-second hand wash, sanitize and rinse cycle, removing over 99.9% of dangerous pathogens while wasting zero water or solution.
 Meritech delivers employee hygiene, contamination control, and infection prevention programs within a wide variety of markets, including food production, food service, cleanroom, healthcare, medical, theme parks, and cruise lines.
 For more information call 303-790-467